 One of the more complex weather-tracking apps for iPhone is RadarScope, which costs $10.

 And if you just don't want to bother committing all of these tips to memory, go for the America Red Cross' hurricane app.

 If you want more than hurricane tracking, as important as that is, check out iMore's best weather apps as well.

 There's almost nothing worse than knowing a hurricane is headed your way.
-They're big.
-They're often slow.
-You could have days or even weeks of warning.
-That gives you plenty of time to prepare.
-And your iPhone makes it easier than ever.
+They're big, they're often slow, and have the potential to cause a lot of damage.
+Luckily, you usually have days or even weeks of warning.
+That gives you plenty of time to prepare and your iPhone makes it easier than ever.